We're early. Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 Live now — Reg. number above

-August 2026 — UK government scheme
+October 2026 — UK government scheme

-Q4 2026 — Hands-on audit
+Q1 2027 — Hands-on audit

 2027 — Following European customer demand

-For your security or privacy review, we can share the following under NDA:
+For your security or privacy review, we can share the following under NDA.

 WorkstyleIQ is designed to make the principles of GDPR easy to demonstrate, not just to assert.
 The architecture aligns with the relevant Articles of the regulation: